Prolo1/Character-Morpher/README.md

 ## Issues / Requests? <a name="issues"></a>

 Want to request a new feature or report a bug you found?
-If you find any mod issues, you can add it to the [Git Issues](https://github.com/Prolo1/Character-Morpher/issues) page and if you have any requests or cool ideas add it to the [Discussions](https://github.com/Prolo1/Character-Morpher/discussions) page and I'll see what I can do
+If you find any mod issues, you can add it to the [Git Issues](https://github.com/Prolo1/Character-Morpher/issues) page and if you have any requests or cool ideas add it to the [Discussions](https://github.com/Prolo1/Character-Morpher/discussions) page and I'll see what I can do.
+You can also message me on [discord](https://discordapp.com/users/1067927438836891708) if you so choose.